-Air quality in Thurston County has improved measurably over the past 3 decades, and is generally of a high quality at present.
+Air quality in Thurston County has improved substantially over the last 30 years and is considered to be of high quality at present.
 In the 1980s, the region’s air quality suffered from high levels of PM10 – particulate matter less than 10 microns in size – a pollutant that can become trapped in the lungs and reduce the lungs’ ability to absorb oxygen.
 In 1985, the region’s maximum readings for PM10 were approximately 250 micrograms per cubic meter over a 24-hour period, exceeding the national standard of 150 micrograms per cubic meter.
 Residential wood stove combustion was a major source of the emissions.

 Regions that experience persistent air quality problems are designated by the federal government as non-attainment areas.
 Non-attainment areas are declared for a specific pollutant within a defined boundary, and require controls for the pollutant under the federal Clean Air Act.